isabella232/sign-integrations.en/help/veeva/install.md

 * Have Specific security policy that disables password expiration
 * Be a member of Adobe Sign Admin Group.

-To ensure that system account user belongs to the Adobe Sign Admin Group for the specific document lifecycle, you need to create User Role Setup records.
+To ensure that system account user belongs to the Adobe Sign Admin Group for the specific document lifecycle, you must create User Role Setup records.

 ## Create Application Roles {#create-application-roles}

-You need to create application role called *Adobe Sign Admin Role*.
+You must create application role called *Adobe Sign Admin Role*.
 This role must be defined in lifecycle of each document type that is eligible for Adobe Signature.
 For each of Adobe Sign specific lifecycle states, Adobe Sign Admin Role is added and configured with the appropriate permissions.

 ![Image of create application roles](images/create-application-roles.png)

 ## Create Document Fields {#create-fields}

-To establish integration with Adobe Sign, admins need to create following two new shared document fields:
+To establish integration with Adobe Sign, admins must create following two new shared document fields:

 * Signature (signature__c)
 * Allow Adobe Sign user actions (allow_adobe_sign_user_actions__c)